Higher-dimensional Euclidean and non-Euclidean structures in planar circuit quantum electrodynamics: Superconducting Circuits and Lattices

 where $A_{LG}$ stands for the adjacency matrix of the corresponding line graph.
 The second set of modes are the half-wave or antisymmetrical modes, for which the sign of $t_{ij}$ varies throughout the lattice.
 The signs of $t_{ij}$ depend on a chosen orientation of the edges of the layout graph $G$.
 This means that each edge of $G$ should be assigned a head vertex and a foot vertex.
 We can then write

 where the matrix $A_{LG}^*$ is such that its entries are \cite{kollar_line-graph_2020}

 where $e_i^\pm$ denotes the head $(+)$ and foot $(-)$ of the oriented edge whose midpoint is $i \in L(G)$ and the comparisons in Eq.~\eqref{orient} refer to the vertex shared by the edges $i$ and $j$.
 The matrix $A_{LG}^*$ is the adjacency matrix of the so-called signed line graph of the layout (see, e.g., \cite{zaslavsky_signed} for further details on signed graphs).
-Although its entries depend on the chosen orientation for $G$, a change of orientation of any edge of $G$ (a so-called switching operation) preserves the spectra of Eq.\eqref{H_a}.
-Actually, a switching operation corresponds to a gauge transformation of the Hamiltonian~\eqref{ham}, which obviously preserves the spectra.
-The spectra of superconducting circuits based on $\{p,3\}$ hyperbolic tilings have been comprehensively discussed in \cite{kollar_line-graph_2020, boettcher_quantum_2020}.
+Although its entries depend on the chosen orientation for $G$, a change of orientation of any edge of $G$ (a so-called switching operation) preserves the spectra of Eq.\eqref{H_a}. {Actually, a switching operation corresponds to a gauge transformation of the Hamiltonian~\eqref{ham}, which obviously preserves the spectra.
+In order to see this, let us consider an edge of the layout lattice.
+Its midpoint is a lattice site of the line graph, which we will identify as site 0.
+Now perform a switching operation, {\em i.e.}, change the orientation of this edge while preserving all the other edge orientations.
+From Eq. (\ref{orient}), it is easy to see that this reverses the signs of the hopping amplitudes $t_{0j}$ between site 0 and its nearest neighbors in the line graph, while leaving all the other hopping amplitudes unchanged.
+In other words, the only change in the tight-binding Hamiltonian is in the terms